-The very most outstanding difference between the two cameras is the minimum shutter speed: 1/8.000 vs. 1/4.000 s., which might be the Nº 1 deal-breaker for more professional users and/or for people who love to shoot fast lenses wide open.
+The very most outstanding difference between the two cameras is the maximum shutter speed: 1/8.000 vs. 1/4.000 s., which might be the Nº 1 deal-breaker for more professional users and/or for people who love to shoot fast lenses wide open.

 While I have few images shot at above 1/4.000 s. with the D200, with the D40 (and its baseline 200 ISO) I do get the occasional HI (subject too bright) warning, which inevitably means stopping down or lowering ISO (if possible) even if I don’t want to.

 Still, the shutter speed difference is only one EV (exposure value / aperture stop), which ought not to be a mayor issue for anyone but the most demanding users.